Risk essentially means the possibility of losing some or all of the money you have invested. Risk levels differ for each asset class.

 - Interest Rate Risk – The interest rate reflected in an investment’s value changes, thus changing the value of the investment.

-- Inflation Risk – Prices of goods and services increase, therefore reducing purchasing power of the money you earn on the investment over time.
+- Inflation Risk – Prices of goods and services increase, therefore reducing the purchasing power of the money you earn on the investment over time.
 Inflation risk and interest rate risk are closely tied because interest rates usually increase with inflation.

 - Currency Risk – The value of one currency changes against the value of another.
 If you need to convert from one currency to another to make an investment, any change in the conversion rate between those currencies can increase or reduce investment returns.